 For initial configuration, access the command-line interface by connecting to the switch (either to the console port or remotely using Telnet or SSH) and then connecting to the ASASM.
-The ASASM does not include a factory default configuration, so you must perform some configuration at the CLI before you can access it using ASDM.
 This section describes how to access the ASASM CLI.

 About Connection Methods